vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 Data Lake gives us cheap storage & compute independance.
 Tables gives us more features:  atomic changes, schema changes and more efficient queries.
 They borrow ideas from database internal format, implement it at a Data Lake scale, for massive tables and persist it into an open format.

 [Apache Iceberg](https://iceberg.apache.org/) is such a format, speerheaded by Netflix.
 [Delta Lake](https://delta.io/) from Databricks is another one.
 [Apache Hudi](https://hudi.apache.org/) is another one.
 [Microsoft Hyperspace](https://microsoft.github.io/hyperspace/) is an *early-phase indexing subsystem for Apache Spark*.
-So there are a few *standards*.
+So there are a few options.

 We can look at [Apache Hive](https://hive.apache.org/) as a common ancestor and those format as an evolution adding features.